lnbits/woocommerce-payment-gateway/README.md

 If you find a bug, or have an idea for improvement, please [file an issue](https://gitlab.com/soverign-individuals/lnbits-for-woocommerce/-/issues/new) or send a pull request.

+If you have any other question, join our Telegram group: [https://t.me/+h9utj7CKAiQ5NTI8](https://t.me/+h9utj7CKAiQ5NTI8).

 ## Donation